covjson/specification/profiles.md

 Polygons in this domain profile are defined equally to GeoJSON, except that they can only contain `[x,y]` positions (and not `z` or additional components):
 - A LinearRing is an array of 4 or more `[x,y]` arrays where each of `x` and `y` is a coordinate value.
 The first and last `[x,y]` elements are identical.
 - A Polygon is an array of LinearRing arrays.
-For Polygons with multiple rings, the first must be the exterior ring and any others must be interior rings or holes.
+For Polygons with multiple rings, the first MUST be the exterior ring and any others MUST be interior rings or holes.

-- A domain with Polygon profile must have the axis `"composite"` which has a single Polygon value.
+- A domain with Polygon profile MUST have the axis `"composite"` which has a single Polygon value.
-- The axis `"composite"` must have the data type `"Polygon"` and the component identifiers `"x","y"`.
+- The axis `"composite"` MUST have the data type `"Polygon"` and the component identifiers `"x","y"`.
-- A Polygon domain may have the axes `"z"` and `"t"` which both must have a single value only.
+- A Polygon domain MAY have the axes `"z"` and `"t"` which both MUST have a single value only.

 Example:
 ```js